Seido knives review

 Adding to that, not many brands make handmade knives in today’s market.
 This is owing to the fact that handcrafted knives require a lot of energy which in turn makes them more expensive than factory-made knives.

-Seido Knives offer a 30-day money-back guarantee to instill a fake sense of credibility in their offer.
+Seido Knives offers a 30-day money-back guarantee to instill a fake sense of credibility in their offer.
 Yet, in most cases, it would be a lot of hassle to get your money back.

-Disclaimer: On the terms and conditions, Seido knives clearly state that not all the information on the site will be accurate or up to date.
+Disclaimer: On the terms and conditions, Seido Knives clearly states that not all the information on the site will be accurate or up to date.
 You can see that here.

 Also, an important note is that you can find the same claims and the same description with the same knives sold under another name.
 Seitoku™ Japanese Master Chef Knives Set as seen here has the same properties and is sold at a lower price.